WoWAnalyzer/WoWAnalyzer/CONTRIBUTING.SPEC.md

 * Add modules for relic trait performance (this may not be as useful for SimCraftable specs)
 * Configure the cooldown tracker

+The most useful things to do are to add information that isn't yet easily available and to fine-tune the suggestions so that they give the best possible recommendations to people.

 # Add an empty spec

 1. The easiest way to start is by copy pasting the HolyPaladin folder in `src/Parser`.
 Name it the full name of the spec you want to work on.
 I'll call your spec NewSpec from now on.